-A cruise ( for instance), would might start with a flight to the place of departure, then once underway include sight seeing tours at some exotic locations, meals at a local eatery, shopping at a market.
-So the flow on effect from shutting down tourism had an enormous world wide effect.
+A cruise ( for instance), might start with a flight to the place of departure, then once underway, include sight seeing tours at some exotic locations, meals at local eateries, shopping at markets.

 Restaurants and food services, suffered nearly a 65% reduction in its workforce due to restrictions on dining which meant many workers lost their jobs.

 Construction and Building had nearly 60% of its workforce affected due to social distancing restrictions.References from Official USA statistics.
 Other countries may vary.

 In other words the tourism industry, save for a few multinationals was decimated, and builders had their hours slashed because of social distancing, with only so many allowed on site at any one time.

 Smaller builders doing private work had the problem of Fear to contend with, as people cancelled planned renovations for fear of letting other people onto their property, or non-essential building being shutdown by government decree.

 Of course some of the multinationals were able to continue under tight restrictions with a reduced workforce and extended timelines for their projects and no financial penalties for late delivery.

 The employees in the above three industries have limited ability to work from home.
 Normally these are industries that thrive when economies are traveling well.
 Even in bad times they still tick over and are able to at least keep a high percentage of their workforces.